David Reynolds (racing driver): 2016

-For the 2016 season, Reynolds was signed to drive the #9 Erebus Motorsport Holden VF Commodore with title sponsorship from Penrite Oil Company.
+For the 2016 season, Reynolds was signed to drive the #9 Erebus Motorsport Holden VF Commodore with title sponsorship from Penrite.
 In the 2015–16 offseason, Erebus Motorsport went through a significant overhaul.
 The team elected to cease their Mercedes E63 AMG program, and instead purchased two older model Walkinshaw Racing Holden Commodores that they would prepare with their own in-house designed and fabricated componentry.
 The team also relocated from Queensland to Melbourne, Victoria, and had to build up a near entirely new group of staff, including new mechanics and engineers.
 As a result, the team, and Reynolds, struggled at the beginning of the season.
 The team were inexperienced, and the dated Walkinshaw Racing Holdens were not up to the technical specifications of the front-running cars.
 The early part of the season was highlighted by a top 5 finish in the wet Sunday race at Adelaide, where through good car pace, careful driving in the treacherous conditions, and a clever strategy from the team with a time-certain race finish and required fuel drop, propelled the #9 car to the front of the field.
 Despite the development of the team and the car, Reynolds mostly ran around the middle to the back of the field for the duration of the season.
 Highlights included an admirable 6th-place finish in the Sunday race at Winton from a lowly 17th place qualifying position, through nothing other than a fast car (shown by Reynolds recording the fastest lap of the race), as well as recording the fastest race lap time at Bathurst, and shootout appearances in Townsville, the Gold Coast and Sydney.
 Good race results at Townsville and the Gold Coast were street circuits were undone by either incorrect strategy calls or the #9 being involved in incidents during the races.
 For the endurance races, Reynolds was partnered with Craig Baird, although the pairing failed to garner notable results.
 From Bathurst onwards, former Walkinshaw Racing engineer Alistair McVean joined the team as lead engineer on the #9 car.
 The best event result for Reynolds came at the season's final event in Sydney, also being the final event held at the circuit.
 Reynolds qualified in 7th position for the Saturday race, but was excluded from qualifying because of a regulatory violation in parc fermé after the session.
 Despite starting in last place, he brought the #9 Penrite car home in 10th place.
 The highlight of the entire season for the team came in the last race of the season the next day, with Reynolds making the shootout and qualifying in 4th.
 Reynolds made his way up to third place during the race, and endured a long battle with Jamie Whincup in the closing stages for the final podium spot.
 He crossed the line in third for Reynolds' and Erebus Motorsport's first podium of the season.
 Reynolds finished the season in 16th place in the championship.